 Examples of roads and drives used at Earswick, Letchworth and Hampstead

 In order to overcome the restrictions imposed by the bye-laws, the Hampstead Garden Suburb Trust promoted a Private Bill designed to give them the necessary powers.
 It passed into law as the Hampstead Garden Suburb Act, 1906.
-The important provisions of the Act, which only applied to approximately the original Suburb were -Section 2
+The important provisions of the Act, which only applied to approximately the original Suburb were -

 "There shall not be built in the Garden Suburb on the average throughout a greater proportion of houses to the acre than eight".